Committees of the Board of Governors

-The mission of the Osteopathic Clinical Research Committee is to promote, support, and encourage research in osteopathic family practice.
-This responsibility shall not be limited to physicians, but includes students and others closely related to the osteopathic profession.
+The mission of the Osteopathic Clinical Research Committee is to promote, support, and encourage research in osteopathic family medicine.

 OPP: Print Publications Committee

 OPP: Teaching Resources Committee

-The mission of the Preceptorship Committee is to identify and educate high quality preceptors to promote excellence and innovation in the education of 3rd and 4th year osteopathic medical students to enhance the student’s interest in osteopathic family practice.
+The mission of the Preceptorship Committee is to identify and educate high quality preceptors to promote excellence and innovation in the education of 3rd and 4th year osteopathic medical students to enhance the student’s interest in osteopathic family medicine.

 Procedural Medicine Committee

 The mission of the Procedural Medicine Committee is to identify, evaluate, plan and implement educational programs and workshops in procedural medicine for the benefit of ACOFP members with the goal of improving and increasing procedural skills among Osteopathic Family Physicians, residents and students.

 The mission of the Resident Council is to develop a strategy to effectively communicate with residents and develop resources to ensure osteopathic residents remain involved in ACOFP.

 DEPARTMENT OF BUSINESS AFFAIRS